Undergraduate Handbook

 Students representing an official University or College organization, group, or athletic team who plan to attend an event which necessitates absence from regular class meetings or other required experiences must obtain approval from the appropriate faculty.
 Whenever feasible, faculty will attempt to facilitate the student’s participation in the event and may choose to arrange make-up of the missed experiences.

-Students are also expected to participate in the Learning Communities program during their first year.
-Learning Communities are a diverse group of students and faculty with shared academic interests interacting in two or more courses.
-Learning Communities help students obtain reserved seats in popular, difficult to-get-into courses; establish close relationships with professors; explore areas of academic interest; build friendships with classmates; achieve their academic goals; and experience the feel of a small college with the benefits of a major university.
-Students enroll in Learning Communities during Bearcat Bound Orientation.
-Most transfer students are exempt from this requirement.
+First-year students also participate in the Learning Communities program.
+Learning Communities are a diverse group of students with shared academic interests (for example the same major) interacting in two or more courses.
+Learning Communities help students obtain reserved seats in high-demand courses; establish close relationships with faculty; explore areas of academic interest; build life-long friendships with classmates; achieve academic goals; and experience the feel of a smaller university with the benefits of attending a large university.
+Typically, students who are enrolled in a learning community, achieve higher grades and have increased exposure to university resources.
+Learning Communities are hands-on and infuse community-based projects in the diverse community of Cincinnati.
+Students enroll in Learning Communities during Bearcats Bound Orientation.

 Dean's list